ejduwell/pipeCleaner/GitHubHelp/mdSyntaxExamples.md

 ![buttonPic](https://github.com/ejduwell/pipeCleaner/blob/main/GitHubHelp/previewCodeButtons.png)

-These will only be available for you on your own repositories, but they are very useful for learning/editing markdown (.md files) syntax.
+These will only be available for you on GitHub when viewing/editing your own repositories, but they are very useful for learning/editing markdown (.md files) syntax.

 When you press the "code" button, it shows the underlying markdown code as currently written.